r0wbrt/advertsieve/readme.md

 Advertsieve is a HTTP(S) transparent proxy for blocking unwanted content such as advertisements.
 Supports a subset of adblock filter syntax as well as a discrete list of domains to block.
-Note this software is in the early phases of development and should be considered experimental.
+Note, this software is in the early phases of development and should be considered experimental.

 ## Getting Started